AlBaarS/rusty-minesweeper/README.md

 ![coverage](https://git.sogyo.nl/abaars/rusty-minesweeper/badges/main/coverage.svg?job=unit-tests) ![status](https://git.sogyo.nl/abaars/rusty-minesweeper/badges/main/pipeline.svg?ignore_skipped=true)

 # Rusty Minesweeper
 Implementation of the computer game Minesweeper, made in Rust by Alejandro Baars as his individual project at Sogyo.
+Disclaimer: This project uses the original art made by Microsoft, and this repository can therefore not be used for commercial purposes.

 # How to install: